Skip to main content

 Final thoughts

-While filing the FAFSA® is an important first step towards obtaining financial aid, there may be further steps to take.
+While filing the FAFSA® is an important first step towards obtaining federal financial aid, there may be further steps to take.
 Know what they are, be prepared, and stay organized during the process.